People usually don’t associate Washington DC with nature, hiking, and camping.

 The cabins at campsite 3 were constructed by the CCC during the New Deal Era and are on the National Register of Historic Places.

 COST: There is a $20 per car fee to visit this park and the pass is good for a week.
 An annual pass is only $35, so well worth your money if you plan on returning a few more times.

 ENTRANCE & PARKING: For GPS Use Only: the street address of the visitor center is 18170 Park Entrance Road, Triangle, VA 22172.
 There is a parking lot.

-7. CATOCIN MOUNTAIN PARK AND CUNNINGHAM FALLS STATE PARK
+7. CATOCTIN MOUNTAIN PARK AND CUNNINGHAM FALLS STATE PARK

 This beautiful park is a bit further outside of the Washington Area.